DahnJ/Awesome-DEM/README.md

     - 5m
     - 1 second
 - Complete coverage for NSW, Victoria and Tasminia with partial coverage in other state/territories
-- Baythymetry also provided for surrounding waters
+- Bathymetry also provided for surrounding waters

 ![](elvis-coverage.png)